The University of Sheffield.

 School of East Asian Studies.

 Consistently rated as a leading department in the field, the School of East Asian Studies is a centre of research excellence regarding Greater China, Japan and the Korean Peninsula.
-The department is a respected and established research institute, able to supervise a variety of specialisms and research topics.
-The department is also part of the collaborative White Rose East Asia Centre, an interdisciplinary research group at the forefront of Chinese and Japanese studies.
+The department is a respected and established research institute with over 50 years experience and is able to supervise a variety of specialisms and research topics.

 The research of our academics covers a range of key areas that outline the supervision on offer, these include; Business, political economy and development – particularly growth and institutional dynamics across the region; East Asian identities and culture – covering areas including regional cultural inter-relationships and migrations; Socio-economic change and transition – such as changing labour markets and middle classes in Japan and China; and finally the impact and effects of regionalisation and globalisation.
 Further research specialisms include applied linguistics, teaching Chinese as a foreign language and Japanese language training.
 There is also support for urban studies and developing urbanisation.
 Supervision is also on offer for international relations, including US-Korean relations, pan-regional security and stability, as well as contemporary Japanese foreign policy.
 Our academics also have interests beyond these specialisms, and will be willing to consider supervising research students with interesting proposals outside of these areas.